MarcinakaSin/TeamTreehouse-API-Practice/README.md

 # TeamTreehouse-API-Practice
-Creating a repository to proactice building single page applications with API interaction.
+Creating a repository to practice building single page applications with API interaction.